Driftya/driftya-search-data/README.md

   - `classification/negative-signals.json` lets one strong classification demote weaker competing ones such as `WIKIS -> blog`
   - `classification/topic-thresholds.json` prevents topic labels from being emitted on one weak token alone

+## Add Seed Sites

+Contributions are welcome for small websites, personal blogs, indie projects, niche communities, and other human-made sites that deserve discovery.

+If you know a good small site that should help bootstrap search coverage, add it to the seed lists instead of waiting for the crawler to discover it indirectly.

+Use the seed folders like this:

+- `seed-sites/*.txt`: general seeds that are useful regardless of language or region.
+- `seed-sites/locales/<lang>/*.txt`: locale-specific seeds for sites that mainly serve one language or market.
+- `seed-sites/freshness/*.txt`: timely sources worth revisiting regularly because they publish new content often.
+- `seed-sites/freshness/locales/<lang>/*.txt`: timely sources that are both locale-specific and worth regular refresh.

+Freshness and locale solve different problems:

+- `freshness` answers "should this source be revisited often because it changes frequently?"
+- `locales/<lang>` answers "is this source primarily relevant to a specific language?"

+Examples:

+- A Swedish personal blog with evergreen posts belongs in `seed-sites/locales/sv/`.
+- A global news-style blog that updates often belongs in `seed-sites/freshness/`.
+- A Swedish tech news site that publishes frequently belongs in `seed-sites/freshness/locales/sv/`.

 ## Contributing

+Typical flow for seed contributions:

+1. Clone the `driftya-search-data` repository.
+2. Add or update the relevant seed file under `seed-sites/`.
+3. Keep entries lowercase, one per line, and add comments only when they help review.
+4. Open a pull request describing why the site should be seeded.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for: